 Closing Song – Melody in Jeans – Closing Version

-We thoroughly enjoyed seeing the harvesting of the hops used to make world famous Czech beer and the beautiful blue sky of summer in so many of the colorful scenes and upon dosing some research we found out that while these days most of the work is completed by machines, certain parts still require a human hand and summers still look somewhat the same near the hop fields.
-Students and others can now attend willingly and earn up to 17,000 crowns or approx. $675 USD for a three week stay.
+We thoroughly enjoyed seeing the harvesting of the hops used to make world-famous Czech beer and the beautiful blue sky of summer in so many of the colorful scenes and upon doing some research we found out that while these days most of the work is completed by machines, certain parts still require a human hand and summers still look somewhat the same near the hop fields.
+Students and others can now attend willingly and earn up to 17,000 crowns or approx. $675 USD for a three-week stay.
 Some women attend, but most of the work is done by young men.
 They still have lunchboxes and sing songs to make the time pass by, and who knows… maybe they even find love under the summer sky.